220124-JavaReactAzure/Viper/standups.md

 ### Awaab
       Wants to develop self on refersh pages and using did mount methods in react. and read more about testing environment in STS

+## Standup 3.14.2022
+### Joshua
+      Failed to ask for more clear communication on where certain deliverables are.
+Could have been more hands on to get others up to speed on the project.
+Also better git guidelines to avoid various issues with the repo.

+### Andy
+      Feels more confident with the API side but also would like to do React just to learn it better.

+### Mike
+      Really enjoyed Test Driven Development during the P2.
+Felt confident his implementations in the api would work.
+Felt like Trello could have been used more for communication.
+Not enough status updates on what was actually going on.
+Would like to avoid the issue with using code that isn't particularly well understood.

+### Scott
+      More confident with API but thinks that's more of a reason to work on React to get a better handle on that.
+Commit more consistently so if need be is able to push a commit that is working instead of something broken.

+### Awaab
+      Would like to do react.